matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 correctly.
 As laid out in the beginning of this proposal, Matrix URIs are not striving to preempt Matrix identifiers; instead of trying to produce an equally readable string, one should just use identifiers where they work.
+Why Matrix identifiers look the way they look is way out of the MSC scope to discuss here.

 #### Minimal syntax based on the path component and percent-encoding